Before going to China, Ann earned a Masters in Social Work from University of California, Berkeley.

 Ann setting the table for Thanksgiving on Wander Bird

 Thanksgiving was celebrated on Wander Bird.
 Here is Ann setting the table and also helping Harrison, the ship’s cook, fix Thanksgiving dinner.
-Harrison and his wide, Mary, were to become lifelong friends of Ann.
+Harrison and his wife, Mary, were to become lifelong friends of Ann.

 Harrison and Ann preparing dinner